 - East side of Third Street, between Walnut and Chestnut streets (in front of the former Independence Visitors Center)

 - In front of Christ Church on Second Street, between Arch and Market streets

 - In front of the Betsy Ross House on Arch Street, between Second and Third streets

 - In front of City Tavern, just north of Second and Walnut streets

 - Fifth Street, between Ranstead and Chestnut streets, for seniors and handicapped visitors only

-Coaches arriving at the museums on and near the Benjamin Franklin Parkway will find designated drop off/pick up zones (10-limit) at the following locations:
+Coaches arriving at the museums on and near the Benjamin Franklin Parkway will find designated drop-off/pick-up zones at the following locations:

 Coaches are permitted to drop-off/pick-up at hotels, restaurants and attractions outside the Historic District.